Bearing Buddy® fallen off or stolen? This simple question that has never really been answered.

 Standard dust caps are a compression or taper fit.
 The outside of the lip is larger than the profile of the lip of the dust cap.
 The inside ID of a hub can vary by 0.2mm.

-When the dust cap is inserted into a trailer hub, the outer lip is compressed against the inside of the hub (the hub boss).
-This pressure keeps the dust cap in position making a compression fit dust cap flexible enough to make a good seal with variation in hub sizes.
+Therefore, pressure keeps the dust cap in position thereby making a compression fit flexible enough to make a good seal with variation in hub sizes.

 Locktite, locktite, locktite.
 Chose a Medium strength locktite even if your bearing buddy® is tight.
 Do not use high strength or you will NEVER get it off to adjust your bearings.
 Umm, too late?
 Have you already used the high strength locktite?
 Well, I am afraid you will have to use a 5kg lump hammer and whack it off!!